-Thyroidectomy is the removal of all or part of your thyroid gland.
-Your thyroid is a butterfly-shaped gland located at the base of your neck.
-It produces hormones that regulate every aspect of your metabolism, from your heart rate to how quickly you burn calories.
+Thyroidectomy is the surgical removal of all or part of your thyroid gland.
+Your thyroid is a butterfly-shaped gland located in the front of your neck.
+It makes hormones that control every part of your metabolism, from your heart rate to how quickly you burn calories.

-Thyroidectomy is used to treat thyroid disorders, such as cancer, noncancerous enlargement of the thyroid (goiter) and overactive thyroid (hyperthyroidism).
+Health care providers perform thyroidectomy to treat thyroid disorders.
+These include cancer, noncancerous enlargement of the thyroid (goiter) and overactive thyroid (hyperthyroidism).

-How much of your thyroid gland is removed during thyroidectomy depends on the reason for surgery.
-If only a portion is removed (partial thyroidectomy), your thyroid may be able to function normally after surgery.
-If your entire thyroid is removed (total thyroidectomy), you need daily treatment with thyroid hormone to replace your thyroid's natural function.
+How much of your thyroid gland is removed during thyroidectomy depends on the reason for the surgery.
+If you need only part of your thyroid removed (partial thyroidectomy), your thyroid may work normally after surgery.
+If you need your entire thyroid removed (total thyroidectomy), you need daily treatment with thyroid hormone to replace your thyroid's natural function.

-Your thyroid gland is located at the base of your neck, just below the Adam's apple.
+The thyroid gland is located at the base of the neck, just below the Adam's apple.

 Why it's done

 - Thyroid cancer.
 Cancer is the most common reason for thyroidectomy.
-If you have thyroid cancer, removing most, if not all, of your thyroid will likely be a treatment option.
+If you have thyroid cancer, removing most or all of your thyroid will likely be a treatment option.

 - Noncancerous enlargement of the thyroid (goiter).
-Removing all or part of your thyroid gland is an option if you have a large goiter.
+Removing all or part of your thyroid gland may be an option for a large goiter.
 A large goiter may be uncomfortable or make it hard to breathe or swallow.
 A goiter may also be removed if it's causing your thyroid to be overactive.

 - Overactive thyroid (hyperthyroidism).
-Hyperthyroidism is a condition in which your thyroid gland produces too much of the hormone thyroxine.
-If you have problems with anti-thyroid drugs and don't want radioactive iodine therapy, thyroidectomy may be an option.
+In hyperthyroidism, your thyroid gland produces too much of the hormone thyroxine.
+Thyroidectomy may be an option if you have problems with anti-thyroid drugs, or if you don't want radioactive iodine therapy.
+These are two other common treatments for hyperthyroidism.

 Thyroidectomy is generally a safe procedure.
 But as with any surgery, thyroidectomy carries a risk of complications.